By Chanté Eliaszadeh | Updated June 2026

 Conclusion: Hope and Realism

-FTX creditors are receiving 119% of petition-date values.
-Genesis returned billions in-kind, allowing creditors to benefit from cryptocurrency appreciation.
-Celsius has distributed over $2.3 billion with more to come.
-These outcomes far exceeded initial expectations when exchanges first collapsed.
+FTX creditors are receiving about 119% of petition-date values.
+Genesis returned billions in kind, letting creditors benefit from cryptocurrency appreciation.
+Celsius has recovered roughly 64.9% so far, with more to come.
+These outcomes far exceeded the expectations when the exchanges first collapsed.

-But recovery is not guaranteed, not quick, and not without strategic decisions.
-The difference between receiving 20 cents on the dollar (by selling your claim early) and 119% (by waiting for FTX distributions) came down to tolerance for uncertainty, liquidity needs, and market timing.
+But recovery is not guaranteed, not quick, and not free of strategic decisions.
+The difference between selling a claim early for cents on the dollar and waiting for a full FTX distribution came down to tolerance for uncertainty, liquidity needs, and timing.

 If you’re navigating a crypto bankruptcy as a creditor:

-Having worked these cases from the inside, I can tell you: competent legal representation (whether through the committee or individual counsel), strategic decision-making, and patience are your greatest assets in crypto bankruptcy proceedings.
+Having worked these cases, I can tell you: competent legal representation (through the committee or individual counsel), strategic decision-making, and patience are your greatest assets in crypto bankruptcy proceedings.

 The crypto bankruptcy landscape is still evolving.
-Each case provides new precedents about asset classification, recovery mechanisms, and creditor treatment.
-As the industry matures, we'll likely see more sophisticated resolution frameworks and potentially better customer protections.
+Each case sets new precedents about asset classification, recovery mechanisms, and creditor treatment.
+As the industry matures, we’ll likely see more sophisticated resolution frameworks and, ideally, better customer protections.

 Until then, understanding how the current system works—and how to navigate it effectively—can mean the difference between losing everything and achieving meaningful recovery.

-Chanté Eliaszadeh represented creditors in the FTX, Genesis, and Celsius bankruptcies at Dechert LLP and White & Case LLP.
-She now advises crypto companies and creditors on insolvency, restructuring, and asset recovery matters at Astraea Counsel APC.
+Chanté Eliaszadeh represented creditors in the Genesis and Celsius bankruptcies and a potential buyer of the estate and a creditor in the FTX bankruptcy, at White & Case LLP.
+She now advises crypto companies and creditors on insolvency, restructuring, and asset-recovery matters at Astraea Counsel APC.

 Need Crypto Bankruptcy Guidance?